 Mutiara, which means pearl in the Indonesian language, was collared in February 2019 and is part of Anna’s core family group.

 Mutiara is part of a herd of up to 30 elephants and shares much of her time and home range with Ginting, Indah, and (to a lesser extent) with Cinta.
 There are several babies and juveniles of all ages in the herd indicating healthy natural population growth.
-This video shows Mutiara munching away on leaves in the dense foliage.
+Mutiara's herd was involved with much fission-fusion behaviour with Indah and Ginting’s herds over the last six months.

 Thank you to our Mutiara adopters for helping to keep her safe and protected in the Bukit Tigapuluh Ecosystem.